-On behalf of the staff at Asheville PEAK Academy, I am enthusiastic to welcome you to the 2023-2024 school year!
+On behalf of the staff at Asheville PEAK Academy, I am enthusiastic to welcome you to the 2024-2025 school year!
 I hope that you had the opportunity to spend time with family and friends during the summer.

 First and foremost, thank you for allowing your child to become a part of the PEAK Academy family as we embark on this new journey.
 We are privileged to have the opportunity to share your child's educational experience with you and establish a solid foundation of lifelong skills.
 The importance of a production partnership between schools and families is vital in our constantly changing world.
-We are delighted to share responsibility for our children's success and strive to impact their lives educationally, emotionally, and socially.
-We ask for your guidance in your child's education by supporting these goals:
+We are delighted to share responsibility for our children's success and we strive to impact their lives educationally, emotionally, and socially.
+We ask for guidance in your child's education by supporting these goals:

-- 1. Attendance being present and on time every day - 2.
-Literacy reads daily outside of school - 3.
-Family time Regularly shares school experiences with you - 4.
-Expectation knows your expectations for school
+- 1. Attendance Being present and on time every day - 2.
+Literacy Reading daily outside of school - 3.
+Family time Regularly sharing school experiences with you - 4.
+Expectation Knowing your expectations for school

-Please take a moment to review the Asheville PEAK Academy Parent and Student Handbook.
+Please take a moment to review the Asheville PEAK Academy Parent and Scholar Handbook.
 In addition, you will find information about the school's policies and practices regarding appropriate behavior and school safety.
 This handbook is just one communication resource.
-We will communicate with you regularly throughout the school year through a weekly newsletter, phone calls, and emails.
-We will also be using a schoolwide system of communication BrightArrow.
+We will communicate with you regularly throughout the school year through weekly messages on ClassDojo, phone calls, and emails.
+We will also be using a schoolwide system of communication via BrightArrow.

-BrightArrow is a free application that helps keep families updated on what is going on in the classroom and our school community.
+BrightArrow is a free application that helps keep families updated on what is going on in the classroom and within our school community.
 You are always encouraged to contact your child's teacher or me if you have questions.

 Again, welcome to the Asheville PEAK Academy family.
-I hope that we at PEAK Academy will exceed all your expectations.
+I hope that the community at PEAK Academy will exceed all your expectations.